adriantroconis/unflare/README.md

 - Create new database and execute table creations with `data\unflr_schema.sql`

+- Additionally, setup queue: change the queue driver to `database` and run the queue listener: <http://laravel.com/docs/4.2/queues#running-the-queue-listener>

 - Troubleshoots?
 Please refer to <http://laravel.com/docs/4.2/installation>

 ## Personalize Views

 All pages & emails views are stored in `unflr\application\` and use the Blade templating system and Gettext.
-You can change the copywriting by editing PO files stored in `lang`.
+You can change the copywriting in .blade files directly or by editing PO files stored in `lang`.

 According to Springsheld explanations video, it is advised to keep the same layout structure and copywriting length.